 Before the emergence of each moment, the materiality of my body is already dependent on the materiality of other bodies.
 Levinas explains, “Sensible experience is an obsession by the other, or a maternity … I am bound to others before being tied to my own body.”
 His discussion of “maternity” emerges alongside his description of two related conceptions of shared materiality, eating and breathing.
 Through eating, one metabolically incorporates what is outside oneself into one’s own body, sustaining one’s own life with commodities alienated from the past lives of others who labored to produce them.

 Conversely, breathing is an involuntary process in which we are invaded by and exposed to the outside, constituting the substance of my body in the present with the air that had constituted the substance of other bodies of other beings in the past and will constitute the substance of others in the future.
 A proper understanding of our embodied existence demonstrates how we have been birthed from other bodies, how the material of our lives is already indebted to the material of other lives even before we are born.
-Before we even begin to assert ourselves as independent sovereign wills, we are already dependent upon others.

 Dependency is felt most acutely during periods of acute vulnerability such as old age or sickness and is experienced more profoundly by those whose capacities are limited by physical or psychological disabilities.
 Yet throughout one’s life, one’s existence is always dependent upon the efforts of others.
 Our lives are interdependent, an interdependency that is rooted in the myriad ways in which we depend upon each other.
 The fact that we all depend upon each other disrupts the idea that we appear on the political stage as an association of equals, each of us asserting our own wills to promote our own projects and to exert our domination over others.

-Anarchically prior to our establishment as autonomous selves, we already require that other people have provided allowances and accommodations for us; prior to the self-assertion of our wills, we already find ourselves bound ethically by obligations.
+Anarchically prior to our establishment as autonomous selves, we already required that other people have provided allowances and accommodations for us; prior to the self-assertion of our wills, we already found ourselves bound ethically by obligations.
 As Eva Kittay points out, we exist in nested sets of relationships, locating us in networks where we find ourselves both obligated to care for others and deserving of care from others.
 The way that care is distributed and organized is a central question for our conception of political relationships.

 Just as being dependent on another person renders one vulnerable to that person’s neglect or abuse, having the responsibility to take care of another person exposes the care worker both to that person’s arbitrary will and to an economic system that devalues care labor.
 Thus Kittay urges us to develop a society that places ultimate value on the recognition of human dependency and provides for both human dependents and those who perform dependency work.